volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

         enable = true
       }

+      family_inet_v6 {
-      // One of the arguments from this list "interface_list inside_interfaces outside_interfaces interface" must be set
+        // One of the arguments from this list "enable disable" must be set enable = true

-      interface {
-        name      = "test1"
-        namespace = "staging"
-        tenant    = "acmecorp"
       }

+      // One of the arguments from this list "interface interface_list inside_interfaces outside_interfaces" must be set outside_interfaces = true

       port = "179"
     }
   }